The Muse's Muse

 Articles:

-• Effective Lead Vocals, Part One - What makes one singer's voice "really do it to you" while another's leaves you feeling ho-hum?
+• Effective Lead Vocals, Part 1 - What makes one singer's voice "really do it to you" while another's leaves you feeling ho-hum?
 Is it just that some have it and some don't - Some indescribable and mysterious achievement of luck and lineage?

-• Reaching The Breaking Point—Part Two, by Jeannie Deva - In Part Two, I'll reveal the truth behind the myths of breathing and breath support.
+• Reaching The Breaking Point—Part Two - In Part Two, I'll reveal the truth behind the myths of breathing and breath support.
 Many singers have been confused by hazy directions and inadequate information about breathing.
 Ever wonder about the instructions to "sing from the diaphragm" or "breathe from the diaphragm" or "fill your stomach with air"?
 Could it be that incorrect information about breathing is actually holding back your range, throwing your voice off pitch or in fact the source of your register break?
 Read this article!

 • Reaching The Breaking Point—Part One - I did not even think it possible to expand my range.
 I, like so many others, believed that you were born with the voice you had and I would just have to learn to deal with what little range I had at my disposal.
 When I began to research the voice and create a new approach to voice training, I was my own first client.
 I was so sure that I could not expand my range and get past my "breaking point" that I did not include this as a goal for myself.
 I was truly surprised when I began to sing smoothly further and further into previously unknown vocal territory!
 This led me into additional research, to better understand this phenomenon and its solutions, some of which I will share with you in this article.